Fioredicampagna/Hyp2021-AMMS-Project/README.md

 #### 1. Amarù Giovanni

-Person Code: 10605272
+Person Code: 10605272&nbsp;
 Mail: giovanni1.amaru@mail.polimi.it

-Contribution: Worked on productLinks, areaPreview and employeeLinks components, pages under areas folder, Who we are page, contact us page, all products page, DB design with sequelize and content fetching with rest APIs.
+Contribution: Worked on productLinks, areaPreview and employeeLinks components, worked on design and implementation of pages under areas folder, Who we are page, contact us page, all products page, product types page.
+Worked on DB design, ORM mapping and relationship design with sequelize and content fetching with rest APIs.

 #### 2. Matteo Merz

 #### 3. Morkoc Berk

-Person Code: 10672278
+Person Code: 10672278&nbsp;
 Mail: berk.morkoc@mail.polimi.it

 Contribution: Worked on products and areas pages, DB design and relations of entities, designed and created the main page as well as general structure of the pages, fixed CSS and responsivess failures.

 #### 4. Sai Ram Sadineni

-Person Code: 10744802
+Person Code: 10744802&nbsp;
 Mail: sairam.sadineni@mail.polimi.it

 Contribution: Worked on productLinks and employeeLinks components, pages under areas folder, few products page, worked on CSS and responsiveness of navigation header and multiple pages.
 Worked on website content of few pages.

 ## Technical documentation

 ### Server and DB technologies

+For the backend express is used, to handle REST api calls and to allow the content of the database to be retrieved as JSON files, which follow the structure of the ORM objects defined in db-config.js.
 The website is hosted and deployed on the Heroku website, which also has native integration with a PostgreSQL implementation.
 The website reads the base URL of the server and URL of the DB from the environment variables which are set in Heroku.

 ### Components of the website